liminm/construktiv_ai_test/README.md

 ## Demonstration

 Overview of past conversations at localhost:8000/.
-The application knows the context of past prompts and can interact with them.
+The application knows the context of past prompts and can interact with them as seen in prompt 5.
 ![Application Screenshot](images/root_view.png)

 Interacting with the API endpoint of the ChatBot at localhost:8000/docs.
 The ChatBot can reply to inquiries set by the user.
 The user can choose in which kind of mood the ChatBot should reply in as well as the language.